MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 ## Share trial capacities

 Each standard trial of a Fabric capacity includes 64 capacity units.
 The person who starts the trial becomes the Capacity administrator for that trial capacity.
 Other users on the same tenant can also start a Fabric trial and become the Capacity administrator for their own trial capacity.
-Each trial capacity can be used by hundreds of customers.
+Hundreds of customers can use each trial capacity.
 But, Microsoft sets a limit on the number of trial capacities that can be created on a single tenant.
 To help others in your organization try out Fabric, share your trial capacity.
 There are several ways to share.

-### Share using Contributor permissisons
+### Share using Contributor permissions

 Enabling the **Contributor permissions** setting allows other users to assign their workspaces to your trial capacity.
-If you are the Capacity or Fabric adminostrator, enable this setting from the Admin portal.
+If you're the Capacity or Fabric administrator, enable this setting from the Admin portal.
 1. From the top right section of the Fabric menubar, select the cog icon to open **Settings**.
 2. Select **Admin portal** > **Trial**. **Enabled for the entire organization** is set by default.

-This means that any user with an Admin role in a workspace can assign that workspace to the trial capacity and access Fabric features.
+Enabling **Contributor permissions** means that any user with an Admin role in a workspace can assign that workspace to the trial capacity and access Fabric features.
 Apply these permissions to the entire organization or apply them to only specific users or groups.

 ### Share by assigning workspaces

-If you are the Capacity administrator, assign the trial capacity to multiple workspaces.
+If you're the Capacity administrator, assign the trial capacity to multiple workspaces.
 Anyone with access to one of those workspaces is now also participating in the Fabric capacity trial.
 1. Open **Workspaces** and select the name of a Premium workspace.
 2. Select the ellipses(...) and choose **Workspace settings** > **Premium** > **Trial**.